pauleveritt/fastapi-tutorial-extended/README.md

 ### Running/Debugging FastAPI Server

 - Shift-Shift `tem/bas` to open `templates/base.html`
-- Run the `Django Server` run configuration
+- Run the `FastAPI Server` run configuration
 - Click on link in the run window
 - Navigate to `Questions`
     - Delete the `img` with `PyCharm.svg`